MadPanCake/docusaurus/docs/custom_items.md

-## :pencil2: How to change crafting recipes?
+## 📜 How to add/change crafting recipes?
-Edit the Forge Block recipes for custom items by going to: `unlimited_adventures/CustomItems/recipes.yml`
+You can add your own workshop recipes or modify existing ones.\
+Config can be found in: `unlimited_adventures/CustomItems/recipes.yml`

 ```
 recipes: